mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 So if you use zazen as a means like this, it doesn't make sense.
 Even though for two years you use zazen and get a strong feeling and spirit in your life, still it doesn't connect with the problem of life and death.
 No connection.
 So finally, *forget it*.
 All you have to do is, you have to be one with shikantaza.
 That's all!
 Right now, right here – that's all you have to do.
 And then at that time, we can say, “All delusions drop off.”
 But that is an *explanation*; *after*.
 Raindrops touch the ground, make a sound, coming out of enlightenment.
 And then I can say, “that is the sound of raindrops.”
 But it's not real raindrops; we're always here, keeping a distance.

-Dogen Zenji says, “Zazen is dropping off body and mind.”
+Dōgen Zenji says, “Zazen is dropping off body and mind.”
 Remember this.
 In your whole life, you should remember: “Zazen is dropping off body and mind.”
 It means all delusions drop off.

 That means exactly the same as death.
 Death is exactly the same as life.
 So how can I say it?
 How can I check?
 My “all delusions drop off” – right in the middle of death, nothing to say.
 But, when you become one with death, all delusions drop off!
 Otherwise you cannot become one with death; don’t you think so?
 It is really true.
 [They] completely drop off.